 The cobblestone streets and colorful colonial houses in this 17th-century coastal town invite visitors to explore its vibrant history and engaging culture.
 Your home base—Casa San Agustín, an impeccably-restored boutique hotel within easy reach of a host of fortresses, churches, and museums for those historically inclined, as well as a private beach on the island of Baru for sun worshippers.

-We're kind of partial to the cowboy Western attitude at this 86-room getaway built on the original Route 66, from its adobe-style architecture, cool swim club pool area, and tequila and mezcal tastings at the funky La Reina bar.
+We're kind of partial to the cowboy Western attitude at this 86-room getaway built on the original Route 66 in New Mexico, from its adobe-style architecture, cool swim club pool area, and tequila and mezcal tastings at the funky La Reina bar.
 Even more important, though, are all of the historic sites and landmarks to visit, unique places to shop in the Palace of Governors square, and restaurants like Cafe Pasqual and Sazón that promise the ultimate in Southwestern fare.

 It's hard to believe that this five-star hotel was once a grain elevator in the historic silo building that now houses the Zeitz Museum of Contemporary Art Africa (MOCAA), which boasts Africa’s largest collection of contemporary African art.
 Set high above the V&A Waterfront in the Mother City (what locals call Cape Town), this honeymooners' haven allows culture-seekers to explore and experience the area riches easily.
 Once you've had your fill of its sights and sounds, relax and sip Shiraz back at the Silo Rooftop bar.
 Or schedule next day's fun: a 30-minute helicopter ride to sister property, La Residence, in the heart of Franschhoek, for an alfresco lunch in the Persian Alley restaurant overlooking the vineyards.